edgedb/edgedb/docs/guides/deployment/docker.rst

        -v edgedb-data:/var/lib/edgedb/data \
        -d edgedb/edgedb

-It is also possible to run an ``edgedb`` container on a remote PostgreSQL cluster specified by ``EDGEDB_SERVER_BACKEND_DSN``.
+It is also possible to run an ``gel`` container on a remote PostgreSQL cluster specified by ``EDGEDB_SERVER_BACKEND_DSN``.
 See below for details.